-Peter McCarthy is a veteran lead chef of Kids Cooking Green dinners, having put lobster bisque on the menu, among other dishes, for a KCG dinner just this spring.
-He’s back at his children’s school this fall to wow families again at the Harvest Dinner.
+Peter McCarthy is a veteran lead chef of Kids Cooking Green dinners, having put lobster bisque on the menu, among other dishes, for a KCG spring dinner.
 He is known in the Boston/Cambridge area for his restaurants, including EVOO (Extra Virgin Olive Oil), which serves eclectic New American cuisine including grass-fed beef tenderloin and butternut squash-sweet corn chowder.
 Ingredients are locally sourced from Drumlin Farm in Lincoln, Verrill Farm and Pete & Jen’s Backyard Birds, both in Concord and Kimball Fruit Farm in Pepperell, among others.

 McCarthy and his wife Colleen, opened EVOO in 1998, and moved it to Kendall Square in 2010.
 He left a position as Executive Chef at the Bostonian Hotel where he had worked upon graduation from culinary school, starting as a breakfast cook and working his way up.
 As he puts it, he left the Bostonian “to pursue his dream of opening his own restaurant.”